The Museum at the Station

 They had a small display for the day on how immigration shaped the town of Glen Rock and it grew on the transportation that was brought to this small town.
 The volunteer docents who operate the museum do a nice job with the tours and in describing all the artifacts on display.

-Toy display at the Museum at the Station
+The Museum at the Station in full view

 What is nice is that right down the road is the historic ‘Rock’ that Glen Rock is named for is a block down the road at the corner of Rock Road and Doremus Avenue.
 This historic landmark is a product of the its movement here in the last Ice Age.
 During the time of the Lenape Indian living in the area, it was considered sacred and used as a historic marker.
 During the Colonial era of the town, it was used as a gathering place.